1988 - The Oakland A’s Swept the Boston Red Sox (4 - 0) to Advance to the World Series

 Did You Know?

-Fans Began Boycotting Baseball and Was in Trouble Until Babe Ruth Started Hitting Home Runs and Saved Baseball
+Fans Began Boycotting, and Baseball Was in Trouble Until Babe Ruth Started Hitting Home Runs, Saving Baseball

 1936 - The Hoover Dam (Called Boulder Dam Then) Began Generating Electricity to Los Angeles